Contents

 Palazzo Vecchio phase 2

-Expansion and Renovation: 1340-1350
+Expansion and renovation: 1340-1350

 In the mid-14th century, a major expansion and renovation project was undertaken.
 New wings were added to the palace, including the Salone dei Cinquecento, a grand hall that can seat 500 people.
 The exterior of the palace was also updated with the addition of new windows and decorations.